Ohtuproju2021syksy/Discord-Bot-better/documentation/usermanual-student.md

 Voice - you can hang out over voice and video.

-If you want to see who are the teachers on your course, you can use command `/instructors`.
+If you want to see who are the instructors on your course, you can use command `/instructors`.

 ![instructors](./images/instructors.png)